rubenvannieuwpoort/posts/repunits-and-a-putnam-question.md

 I solved some simple [Putnam](https://en.wikipedia.org/wiki/William_Lowell_Putnam_Mathematical_Competition) questions yesterday.
 One of them was the following question:

-> *1989 A1 How many primes among the positive integer, written as usual in base 10, are alternating 1's and 0's, beginning and ending with 1?*
+> *1989 A1 How many primes among the positive integer, written as usual in base 10, are alternating 1’s and 0’s, beginning and ending with 1?*

-So, we need to count how many prime numbers there are among $1, 101, 10101, 1010101, ...$ Normally, it is a good idea to work through some of the smallest numbers, but these numbers grow in size so quickly that it's hard to factorize enough of them to see a pattern.
+So, we need to count how many prime numbers there are among $1, 101, 10101, 1010101, ...$ Normally, it is a good idea to work through some of the smallest numbers, but these numbers grow in size so quickly that it’s hard to factorize enough of them to see a pattern.
 The number $1$ is not a prime by definition, but it is easy to check that $101$ is a prime number.
 On the other hand, $10101$ is divisible by $3$.
 The numbers $1, 101, 10101, 1010101, ...$ can be written as $100^0 + 100^1 + ... + 100^n$.
 Numbers that can be written like this are called *repunits*.

-A *repunit*, short for 'repeated unit', is a number that, when written in a certain base, contains only the digit 1, repeated a number of times.
+A *repunit*, short for ‘repeated unit’, is a number that, when written in a certain base, contains only the digit 1, repeated a number of times.
 So, 1, 11, 111, 1111, ..., are repunits in base 10.
 The numbers 1, 101, 10101 are repunits in base 100.
 I will mostly use base-10 numbers to illustrate concepts, but definitions and theorems handle the general case.

 **Definition**: *A **rep-unit in base $b$** is a number that can be written as*
 $$1 + b + b^2 + ... + b^n$$

-In base 10, we can write a number that consists of $n$ 9's as $10^n - 1$.
+In base 10, we can write a number that consists of $n$ 9’s as $10^n - 1$.
 So, a repunit that consists of $n$ ones, can be written as $\frac{10^n - 1}{9}$.
 The following theorem generalizes this results other bases.

 **Theorem**: *A repunit in base $b$ can be written as*
 $$ 1 + b + b^2 + ... + b^n = \frac{b^{n + 1} - 1}{b - 1} $$